Shellshock at Waterloo East

 While the overall show was strong, the message was sometimes lost in a slightly ineffective lateral storyline – which would have been avoidable if further pursued or left out entirely.
 All in all, though, writer Tim Thomas and director Matthew Gould managed to render an insightful production full of emotion and perfect nuances.
 This story is often untold, and light has deservedly been shed on it.

-Shellshock is on at Waterloo East Theatre until 19th April 2014, for further information or to book visit here.
+Shellshock is at Waterloo East Theatre until 19th April 2014.
+For further information or to book visit the theatre’s website here.